 2. Be direct and sincere as your default communication position

 Are you one of those people who say “yes” when you really don’t mean it?
 And do you often try to say what you think people want to hear, instead of saying what you think?

 Instead, state your concerns directly and sincerely.
 And when you do, suggest alternatives as to what you think will work better in the situation.

 You will earn far more respect from you colleagues or employees when you do this than if you engage in doublespeak.

-3. Listen more than you talk, especially in sales situations
+3. Listen more than you speak, especially in sales situations

-4. As much as possible, listen without passing judgment
+4. Effective communication means you listen without passing judgment

-If you’re a manager or leader and this is your default 'effective communication' position, then you need a communication re-set.
+If you’re a manager or leader and this is one of your default 'effective communication' methods, then you need a communication re-set.